axololly/chess/README.md

 |Move-by-Move|`.MoveByMovePerftTest()`|Prints the move and number of counted nodes, returning the total at the end.|
 |Global|`.GlobalPerftTest()`|Prints the number of counted nodes until a given depth is reached.|
 |Output|`.OutputPerftTest()`|Redirects the console output into a file for further review.|

-All of these work with Chess960 boards - you just need to use `Perft960` instead of `Perft`.

-There's also a `.Kiwipete` property that holds the FEN string for the Kiwipete versions of Chess and Chess960.

 ## Thanks